August 30: Today in Royal History

 August 30, 1831 – Death of Louise of Saxe-Gotha-Altenburg, Duchess of Saxe-Coburg and Gotha, the divorced wife of Ernst I, Duke of Saxe-Coburg and Gotha, in Paris, France; buried at the Ducal Family Mausoleum, Glockenburg Cemetery in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany

 Louise was the mother of Prince Albert, Queen Victoria’s husband.
 Although her marriage to Ernst was initially happy, the couple soon grew apart due to Ernst’s infidelities.
 In 1823, Louise had an affair with Gottfried von Bülow, the court chamberlain, and in 1824, she had an affair with Alexander von Hanstein, one of her husband’s equerries.
-At midnight on September 2, 1824, Louise was forced to go into exile and permanently cut off from her children.
+At midnight on September 2, 1824, Louise was forced into exile and permanently cut off from her children.
 Louise and von Hanstein married but had no children.
 In 1831, Louise traveled with her husband to see doctors in Paris, France because of the deterioration of her health.
 Unfortunately, incurable cervical cancer was diagnosed.
 Louise died on August 30, 1831, in Paris at the age of 30.

 Unofficial Royalty: Louise of Saxe-Gotha-Altenburg, Duchess of Saxe-Coburg and Gotha